 The concept of surname/last name suggests we all are part of patriarchal societies, and in certain cultures, it’s still a struggle for a girl child to enjoy life.
 And in certain others, it’s a struggle for a female foetus to push her way out of a mother’s womb.
-It’s also strange that as families many are supportive of female prosperity and empowerment, but not as societies!
+It’s also strange that many support female prosperity and empowerment within their families, but not as societies!
 Me too is just another example of the same global scenario.

 I should also remind fellow women to be bold and confident as they are!
 We don’t need plastic surgeries to be endowed or put makeup on to please others.
 Every human being looks beautiful with a smile on their face and empathy and love for others.

 Anyway, I met a good friend after a gap.
-She looked brave and beautiful after a double mastectomy early Jan.
+She looked brave and beautiful after a double mastectomy in early Jan.
 Not sure why three out of five I meet in the US have had or been diagnosed with cancer.
-Thanks to the advanced Medical research and technology, lives are saved.
-Even prouder of the women who are part of not only science, technology, self defense, et al, but also role models of exemplary nurture building progressive societies.
-Such women who are strong are an inspiration.
+Thanks to advanced medical research and technology, lives are saved.
+I’m even prouder of the women who are part of science, technology, self-defense, et al., and role models of exemplary nurture-building progressive societies.
+Such strong women are an inspiration.
 We want women to be bold mentally and strong physically.
 Happy women’s day!

 My mum is a softhearted person with self-respect and due respect for others.
-I am sort of short tempered, and all she tells me is to hold on to my emotions and reminds me to not let them loose; how ever others may behave, I shouldn’t change my core principles but be my caring self; I shouldn’t do anything that make me regret of my deeds in years to come.
-A tough ask but I am trying my best.
-At this juncture, I must mention my maternal grand parents who were as soft, and were enamored with this culture of spreading love and warmth.
+I am sort of short-tempered, and all she tells me is to hold on to my emotions and reminds me not to let them loose; however others may behave, I shouldn’t change my core principles but be my caring self; I shouldn’t do anything that makes me regret of my deeds in years to come.
+A tough ask, but I am trying my best.
+At this juncture, I must mention my maternal grandparents, who were as soft and enamored with this culture of spreading love and warmth.